jrj78/PORTIFOLIO-JRF/Readme.md

+Status do Desenvolvimento:

-Desenvolvimento com base em html e css
+1 - início com html colocando as estruturas e separando a base:

+2 - em breve será composto o css